100th Air Refueling Wing: 100th Air Refueling Wing

-In 1976, due to budget reductions, SAC consolidated its Strategic Reconnaissance assets.
-The 99th Strategic Reconnaissance Squadron and its U-2s were returned from U-Tapao and assigned to the 9th Strategic Reconnaissance Wing (9 SRW) on 1 July 1976.
-The 9th SRW already controlled the 1st Strategic Reconnaissance Squadron, which operated the SR-71 Blackbird.
-This brought all the U-2 and SR-71 assets of SAC under one wing at Beale AFB, California, with the RC-135 assets assigned to the 6th Strategic Wing|6th Air Refueling Wing at Eilson Air Force Base or the 55th Wing at Offut Air Force Base (which also operated the LOOKING GLASS platforms and EC-130 aircraft).
+In 1976, due to budget reductions, SAC consolidated its strategic reconnaissance assets.
+The 99th Strategic Reconnaissance Squadron and its U-2s were returned from U-Tapao and assigned to the 9th Strategic Reconnaissance Wing on 1 July 1976.
+The 9th Wing already controlled the 1st Strategic Reconnaissance Squadron, which operated the SR-71 Blackbird.
+This brought all the U-2 and SR-71 assets of SAC under one wing at Beale Air Force Base, California, with the RC-135 assets assigned to the 6th Strategic Wing at Eielson Air Force Base or the 55th Strategic Reconnaissance Wing at Offut Air Force Base (which also operated the Looking Glass platforms and EC-130 aircraft).
 The 544th Intelligence Wing at Bolling Air Force Base provided analysis support for intelligence collected by the flying wings.
 The Air Force continued to have non-SAC Strategic Reconnaissance assets in the form of satellite and radar systems operated by Aerospace Defense Command, which were later transferred to SAC in 1979, the National Reconnaissance Office, and the Space and Missiles Systems Organization|Space Systems Command in Air Force Systems Command.
 Cryptographic and communications intelligence operations were the domain of the Air Force Security Service|Air Force Intelligence, Surveillance and Reconnaissance Agency.

-The U-2Rs of the 349th SRS and the AQM-34 Firebee/DC-130 Hercules drone operations of the 350th SRS were discontinued, with the squadrons becoming KC-135 tanker squadrons of the 100th Air Refueling Wing in support of the 9th SRS SR-71 Blackbird.
+The U-2Rs of the 349th and the AQM-34 Firebee/DC-130 Hercules drone operations of the 350th Squadron were discontinued, with the squadrons becoming KC-135 tanker squadrons of the 100th Air Refueling Wing in support of the 9th Strategic Reconnaissance Wing SR-71 Blackbird.
 The U-2Rs in South Korea became the 9th Strategic Reconnaissance Wing Detachment 2.
-The AQM-34s, associated DC-130 Hercules launch aircraft and CH-3 Jolly Green Giant recovery helicopters were reassigned to the Tactical Air Command's 22d Tactical Drone Squadron and remained at Davis-Monthan AFB.
+The AQM-34s, associated DC-130 Hercules launch aircraft and CH-3 Jolly Green Giant recovery helicopters were reassigned to the Tactical Air Command's 22d Tactical Drone Squadron and remained at Davis-Monthan.